 “Even before the name change, I always called the school ‘Elmy,’” says O’Brien ’21, who earned bachelor’s degrees in early childhood education and French.
 “That made the switch easy for me!”

 At commencement in May, O’Brien was named the 2021 Senior of the Year.
-In September, she will put her French and education degrees to good use in France, where she’ll teach English for a year.
+In September, she put her French and education degrees to good use in France, where she’s teaching English for a year.